-Nazareth 1960, the hut.
+Gauthier’s hut, Nazareth 1960.
 Picture from Dussel’s archive

-In addition to the prayers and meditations with Gauthier, Dussel’s religious experience in Israel was marked by ecstatic experiences he had at the Christian holy places.
-Being present at the places threaded in the itinerary of Jesus’s life, made Dussel feel the presence of Jesus as a reality in which Dussel speaks with Jesus as he himself were part of the events narrated in the Gospels.
-Another place that fostered his mystical imagination was the desert.
-Unable to spend a period at the desert, as we saw was his will at first, Dussel nevertheless travelled from Nazareth to several retreats in the Negev Desert, for what he called “desert days.”
-From those retreats emerged many pages of theological reflection, for example this:
+In addition to prayers and meditation with Gauthier, Dussel’s religious stay in Israel was marked by ecstatic experience at the Christian holy places.
+Being present at the places woven into the itinerary of Jesus’s life made Dussel feel the presence of Jesus as a reality, enabling him to speak with Jesus as if he, Dussel, was part of the events narrated in the Gospels.
+Another place that nurtured his mystical imagination was the desert.
+Unable to live in the desert for an extended time as he had originally dreamed, Dussel nevertheless traveled from Nazareth to several retreats in the Negev Desert, for what he called “desert days.”
+From those retreats emerged many pages of theological reflection, such as the following:

-The "desert" (desert place) is that place without vegetal or animal life, where only the clouds, the wind, sometimes the rains come as to bring news from other worlds.
-When one enters the desert, however, one finds that there is life, but it is a different life, the deepest of the human soul, which begins to emerge as "living water."
-Amid the silence and the austere landscape, intelligence sees clearer, the will loves more purely, man finds his dimension, his thirst ...
+The “desert” (desert place) is that place without vegetal or animal life, where only the clouds, the wind, and sometimes the rains come, as if to bring news from other worlds.
+When one enters the desert, however, one finds that there is life, but it is a different life, the deepest of the human soul, which begins to emerge as “living water.”
+Amid the silence and the austere landscape, intelligence sees more clearly, the will loves more purely, man finds his dimension, his thirst ...
 And when the Lord appears, the desert becomes a Mystery!
 The desert place is filled with joy, and the hardness changes into joy!
-"The desert" is the place in the world where "God shows Himself," so it is like a "heavenly city."
+The “desert” is the place in the world where “God shows Himself,” so it is like a “heavenly city.”

-As many travel writers before him, the desert awaked in Dussel powerful cultural and emotional associations.
-Apart from religious imaginary of the many biblical references of the desert in the Old and New Testaments, -which Dussel lists in his notes,- travelers often felt attracted by the romantic image of the desert: the sense of immensity, emptiness the lack of temporal references in a seemingly changeless landscape, the silence and loneliness, and the physical struggle to survive starvation and extreme climate conditions.
-And of course, also Charles de Foucauld, who left Nazareth for the Sahara Desert “in order to lead a life of solitude, isolation and silence there in corporeal work and holy poverty, a life that, as far as possible, is in accord with the hidden life of the beloved Jesus in Nazareth,” fuelled Dussel’s longing for such experiences.
+Like many travel writers before him, the desert awakened in Dussel powerful cultural and emotional associations.
+Apart from religious images associated with the many biblical references to the desert in the Old and New Testaments, which Dussel sets forth in his notes, travelers often felt attracted by the romantic image of the desert: the sense of immensity, the emptiness, the lack of temporal references in a seemingly changeless landscape, the silence and loneliness, and the physical struggle to endure starvation and extreme climate conditions.
+And of course, Dussel’s longing for such experiences was also fueled by de Foucauld, who left Nazareth for the Sahara Desert “in order to lead a life of solitude, isolation and silence there, [engaging] in corporeal work and holy poverty, a life that, as far as possible, is in accord with the hidden life of the beloved Jesus in Nazareth.”

-Like his spiritual guide, Dussel also saw in the desert a strong theological connection with the concept of poverty, since it was the place in which God saw for the first time “the misery of my people (את עניי עמי),” Dussel explains quoting from Exodus 3 in Spanish and Hebrew.
+Like his spiritual guide, Dussel also saw in the desert a strong theological connection with the concept of poverty, since it was the place in which God saw for the first time “the misery of my people (את עניי עמי),” as Dussel explains, quoting from Exodus 3 in Spanish and in Hebrew.

-3.d.
-The Arabs as the “little people to work and suffer with”
+3.4 The Arabs as the “Little People to Work and Suffer With”

-Apart from the religious concept of poverty, real ‘poor people’ stood in front of Dussel and Gauthier.
-They were the Arab population of Nazareth.
-This is how Gauthier described the situation of Nazareth by the time of his arrival, in Les pauvres, Jésus et l´église (1963), a document he wrote from that city for the Second Vatican Council:
+In addition to grappling with their religious concept of poverty, Dussel and Gauthier were exposed to real “poor people” in the Arab community of Nazareth.
+Gauthier described the situation in Nazareth at the time of his arrival in Les pauvres, Jésus et l´église (1963), a document he wrote from that city for the Second Vatican Council: